 And so, you can think of a waterfall of electrons flowing from a place of high potential to a place of low potential if you want to get an idea for our expression for the way that the free energy of reaction is related to electrical work.

-And it is the total charge that is passed multiplied the potential difference for which the charge is passing.
+And it is the total charge that is passed multiplied by the potential difference through which the charge is passing.

 And we are going to be interested in getting the total charge expressed in terms of a quantity per mole.